 Sometimes you may encounter issues while accessing the default IP address.
 The issue may vary according to your router and connection setup.
 So here I am listing the common issue which is occurred while accessing 10.0.0.1 by most of the users.

 This is the most common issue faced by many users.
 The error encountered because there is no such device exists which uses 10.0.0.1 as a default gateway.
 To be sure you can ping the router IP address using the command prompt.

 This can be happened due to a loose wired connection with the routers.
 Sometimes this is also caused by frequent power loss to routers or overuses the router.
 To fix the issue simply reboot your routers and try again.

 This is generally caused when you have more than one device that is using the same IP as a default gateway.
 This is mostly happening in a workplace where you have many devices connected to the same network.
 To solve the issue change the IP address of the device and make it different from one another.

 Invalid Username and Password

-This only occurs when you type a wrong username and password.
+This only occurs when you type the wrong username and password.
 To fix the issue make sure that you are typing the right password without spelling mistakes.
 If still, you are getting the error then reset your router and try again.